Jazyac/Heroku_CakePHP_Integration/README.md

 Step 5- Connected the github repo to the Heroku app using [This](https://devcenter.heroku.com/articles/github-integration).

-Step 6-Swtched on 'Automatic deploys' from Heroku.
+Step 6-Swtched on 'Automatic deploys' from Heroku.Any commits pushed to remote repo now automatically trigger deployment of the app on Heroku.

-more to come soon....
+In the process of solving the "Class 'DebugKit\ToolbarService' not found error in the app". more to come soon....